The Day of the Jackal by Fredrick Forsyth

 General Summary (No Spoilers!)

-Set in 1963, the book opens with “It is cold at six-forty in the morning on a March day in Paris, and seems even colder when a man is about to be executed by firing squad.”
-The man in question is named Jean Bastien-Thiry, an OAS leader of a meticulously planned assassination attempt.
-The attack ultimately failed and he was captured.
+Set in 1963, the novel opens with the chilling line: “It is cold at six-forty in the morning on a March day in Paris, and seems even colder when a man is about to be executed by firing squad.”
+That man is Jean Bastien-Thiry, an OAS leader behind a failed attempt to assassinate President Charles de Gaulle.
+As the Organisation Armée Secrète (OAS) crumbles under pressure from the French Action Service, its leaders grow desperate.

 Background